functionsandglory/functionsandglory.github.io/_posts/2022-07-30-project-rubber-duck-therapy.md

 ---
 I wanted to take a break from my other longer term projects and have some fun.

-So I needed to come up with a personal hackathon project that would let me keep my React skills up to date (day job is Vue.js) and try out Next.js and Vercel.
+So I needed to come up with a personal hackathon project that would let me keep my React skills up to date (day job is Vue.js) and try out Next.js and Vercel (on my wish list).

 I decided to build a "rubber duck" themed Eliza style chatbot.